Links

 Amnesty International

-An international movement of ordinary people standing up for human rights, producing extraordinary results.
-Prisoners of conscience released, death sentences, torturers brought to justice, governments persuaded to change ... the Sheffield group meets monthly in the city.
-Tel.
-Sheff.
-255 5748 or email sheffieldamnesty@yahoo.co.uk
+An international movement of ordinary people standing up for human rights, producing extraordinary results; prisoners of conscience released, death sentences removed, torturers brought to justice, governments persuaded to change.
+The Sheffield group meets on the second Wednesday of every month (except August).

 Appletrees.org.uk